syncthing/docs/users/faq.rst

 Why do I get "Host check error" in the GUI/API?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Syncthing since version 0.14.6 does an extra security check when the GUI/API
+Since version 0.14.6 Syncthing does an extra security check when the GUI/API
 is bound to localhost - namely that the browser is talking to localhost.
 This protects against most forms of `DNS rebinding attack
 <https://en.wikipedia.org/wiki/DNS_rebinding>`__ against the GUI.